 Of course in making Cowboy and related artworks, Prince’s stance has been ironic and critical.
 He might be said to be calling attention to how we have made a legend out of a massacre, “to reassure us that no crime was committed,” as Baldwin puts it.
 And yet, again, isn’t there a level at which Prince’s image is indeed reassuring and serves not just as a re-photographing, but also a re-championing, and perhaps not so much of the cowboy and American individualism and self-reliance as of the genius and glamour of advertising?
 I can well imagine that executives at Philip Morris were pleased to see one of their images prominently featured in art museums, and I can imagine, too, that the art world and its public were pleased that Prince was offering them work—unlike Bonnard’s weak boxer or Miró’s quirky painting—that they could easily relate to.
 Precisely because the work, however critical, was also well-known advertising for a prominent consumer brand.
 (Similarly Sherman and Stezaker have re-presented images from the movies.
 The artists’ own stances are complex, but the images remain images from popular movies.)

 We are stupefied and horrified by a President who gets all his ideas from watching television and none from government employees, scientists, and others whose careers have been devoted to studying contemporary phenomena in greater depth than journalists can.
-And, at the same time, we have come to expect contemporary artists not to look directly at themselves and the human predicament or at the color of their dreams, but rather to re-present to us the slick, two-dimensional images of people and dreams that are offered by popular culture, through advertising, movies, television, and social media.
+And, at the same time, we have come to expect contemporary artists not to look directly at themselves and the human predicament or at the color of their dreams, but to re-present to us the slick, two-dimensional images of people and dreams that are offered by popular culture, through advertising, movies, television, and social media.
 (Etgar writes of “the historical seam between pictures and images, between manual craft and the mediated reality of our time.”)

 Recently I came home to find my teenage son watching some crime drama on our big-screen TV.
 Like all crime dramas, it was not so much about crime as about relationships between coworkers, and I take the underlying questions—how do people relate, how should they relate, how do they get into bed together and what do they do there—to be a chief source of my son’s interest in this show.
-It included a gay couple, an interracial couple, and two fitness-club-bodied white people who, when I arrived, were about to jump into bed together.
+It included a gay couple, an interracial couple, and two fitness-club-bodied whites, male and female, who, when I arrived, were about to jump into bed together.
 Even before they stripped down to their product-placement underwear and moved toward the bed, we knew they were going to have sex because a pop-music song began playing.
 The sex was a choreographed dance, set to music.
 And the choreography was not based on some exploration of how two, specific, three-dimensional people might have sex; the task for the choreographer and the dancers was to reproduce for the camera a dance that recalled previous hit dances involving actors acting out having sex in movies and on television.

 With all the brave futility of Bonnard’s boxer I urged my son to turn off the television, not to watch such things, to allow himself to learn about sex, and however awkwardly, in the company of another warm, three-dimensional human being.
 If you find you want to touch her or him in a certain way, try this, and see and feel the responses, and keep responding in your turn.
 I love you, Jonah.
 There is no such love on television, in the movies, in advertisements, on social media, or even in art museums.
 (Above is my collage re-presentation of a photo of my son and I, from a dozen years ago.)

-In this age of Twitter and of people doing more writing than skimming, I am trying to keep my essays short.
+In this age of Twitter and of people doing more writing than skimming, I am trying (largely unsuccessfully) to keep my essays short.
 So just one more note before signing off.
 There are, of course, tons of artists, and some of them quite successful, who are doing work that does not play off popular culture and its gadgetry.
 One who comes to mind is the extraordinary Belgian sculptor Berlinde De Bruyckere.
 (At right an installation view of her No Life Lost II; Hauser & Wirth, 2016; photo by Mirjam Devriendt.)

 Last September at New York’s Skoto gallery I happened upon some beautiful birds that a less well-known, American artist, Katherine Taylor, had made in a Braque-Picasso-collage way.
 She had cut and pasted brown scrap paper, the remains of discarded drawings, still containing a few charcoal lines.
 It did not seem to me that anything could be more perfect than her Bird II (image at right).
 There was a welcome quiet in this work, too; in its simplicity.
 There was nurture in the fact that the work—like homemade bread—had been assembled by two human hands working alone with simple materials.
-Manual craft.
+Manual craft gets my vote.
 And the bird was unique; she had a personality and autonomy that Prince’s cowboys—or, say, Levine’s Cézanne-derived matrices—could never have.
 A critic might say that this was an impossible autonomy, akin to Bonnard’s impotent boxer or Miró’s framed, purchased, Koch-museum hung dreams.

 — William Eaton